BjoernPetersen/ShutdownServer/README.md

 Server program providing HTTP endpoints to shut down and reboot the machine and more.

+**Note:** this will probably be rewritten with a smaller scope, and in a statically compiled language.
+Until then, this project won't receive any updates.

 ## Installation

 The easiest way to install and use the program is to install it via [scoop](https://scoop.sh/):